The Learning Planet Academy

 Our EURIP alumni

-The Institute allowed me to develop my personality, almost without realising it.
-The confidence that was instilled in me worked like silent magic.
-I was given opportunities, not just any opportunities: the best opportunities, to reveal what was inside me.
-I would like to thank all those who have accompanied me.
-What you do goes beyond the “simple” perimeter of teaching: you shape personalities, you reveal potential...
-Thank you so much for your trust...
+The Institute allowed me to fully develop my personality, almost without my even realising it.
+The trust that was placed in me worked like a quiet kind of magic.
+I was given opportunities — not just any opportunities, but the very best ones — to reveal what was already within me.
+I thank everyone who supported me along the way.
+What you do goes far beyond the “simple” boundaries of teaching: you shape personalities and reveal potential… Thank you endlessly for your trust

 Hira Shehzadi